 The Wheatland Wind Project (WWP) began development in 2007.
 It is located thirty kilometres southeast of the Town of Drumheller.
 The WWP received an Alberta Utilities Commission (AUC) approval for the 122.4 megawatt (MW) wind power plant and a permit and licence for the substation from the AUC in September 2018.
-Wheatland Wind Project LP (WWLP) is currently preparing a Letter of Enquiry (LOE) for the WWP to address minor changes to the project.
+Wheatland Wind Project LP (WWLP) recently prepared a Letter of Enquiry (LOE) for the WWP to address minor changes to the project and received approval.
 Details of the changes are outlined in the latest newsletter for Spring 2021.

 Download the Updated February 2017 Newsletter

 On September 8, 2021, the Engineering, Procurement and Contracting (EPC) of the WWP hosted a vendor open house and job fair in Drumheller.
 The EPC, Skyflo, was recruiting local contractors, businesses and individuals whose services related to the construction of the wind project, and networked with local trades, supplier and workers to foster mutual beneficial relationships.

 WWLP submitted an update to Alberta Environment & Parks (AEP) outlining the various changes made to the project, including turbine manufacturer and model, and revisions to the project layout.
 The Spring 2021 newsletter was also disseminated to the local community.

 WWLP evaluated power purchase opportunities and turbine technology updates for the WWP.
 Consultation on the project continued through 2020.

 The AUC granted approval to construct, own, and operate the WWP and the Badlands 981S Substation.